open-mmlab/mmdetection/docs/2_new_data_model.md

-# 2: Training with existing models and customized datasets
+# 2: Train with customized datasets

 In this note, you will know how to inference, test, and train predefined models with customized datasets.
 We use the [ballon dataset](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon) as an example to describe the whole process.